• Menu

 Should I Take a Ferry to Holland or France?

 Of course getting to Europe with your car can also be achieved via other UK ferry routes.
-If Holland or Germany are your final destinations, however, it probably makes most sense to take a direct ferry to Holland, especially if you live up north.
+If Holland or Germany are your final destinations, though, it probably makes most sense to take a direct ferry to Holland, especially if you live up north and can depart via Newcastle or Hull.

-If you live down south though, and can easily take a Dover/Calais or Dover/Dunkirk ferry instead, these ports may be the better option, as it’s only then a 3-4 hour onward drive through Belgium to Amsterdam (less if you’re visiting southern Holland or Belgium itself).
+If you live down south though, and can easily take a Dover/Calais or Dover/Dunkirk ferry instead, it may be smarter (and cheaper) to head to France first and then just head up to Holland, as it’s only a 3-4 hour drive through Belgium to Amsterdam (less if you’re visiting southern Holland or Belgium itself).

 So who’s running the show?
 Below, you’ll find details about each ferry operator and the routes they cover, so you can book your ferry tickets to the Netherlands quickly and simply…